ansys/pyaedt/doc/source/Resources/Code_Guidelines.rst

 While there is nothing inherently wrong with nested loops, to avoid certain pitfalls, avoid having loops with more than two levels.
 In some cases, you can rely on coding mechanisms to avoid nested loops like list comprehensions.

-For example, rather than:
+Rather than:

 .. code::